timoinutilis/lowres-nx/README.md

-# LowRes Core
+# LowRes NX
-A graphics and sound engine simulating 8-bit game consoles.
+A graphics and sound engine simulating a fantasy 8-bit game console with a BASIC interpreter.